jiwei0921/SOD-CNNs-based-code-summary-/README.md

 In this repository, we mainly focus on deep learning based saliency methods (**2D RGB, 3D RGB-D, Video SOD and 4D Light Field**) and provide a summary (**Code and Paper**).
 We hope this repo can help you to better understand saliency detection in the deep learning era.

 --------------------------------------------------------------------------------------
- :heavy_exclamation_mark:  **2D SOD**: Add five AAAI22 papers, two IEEE TPAMI papers, one IEEE TGRS paper.
+ :heavy_exclamation_mark:  **2D SOD**: Add five AAAI22 papers, one CVPR paper.
- :heavy_exclamation_mark:  **3D SOD**: Add one CVMJ paper, one AAAI22 paper and two IEEE TPAMI paper and two IEEE TIP papers
+ :heavy_exclamation_mark:  **3D SOD**: Add one CVMJ paper, one AAAI22 paper and two IEEE TPAMI paper and three IEEE TIP papers
  :heavy_exclamation_mark:  **LF SOD**: Add three ICCV21, IEEE TCyB21 and ACMM21 papers
  :heavy_exclamation_mark:  **Video SOD** :  Add four AAAI22 papers, one WACV22 paper.